China claims everyone in Xinjiang camps has ‘graduated’

 “When the lives of people of all ethnic groups in Xinjiang were seriously threatened by terrorism, the U.S. turned a deaf ear,” Zakir said at a press briefing.
 “On the contrary, now that Xinjiang society is steadily developing and people of all ethnicities are living and working in peace, the U.S. feels uneasy, and attacks and smears Xinjiang.”

-The U.S. legislation, which passed the House of Representatives last week, condemned the mass detentions of an estimated more than 1 million Uighurs, Kazakhs and others.
+The U.S. legislation condemns the mass detentions of an estimated more than 1 million Uighurs, Kazakhs and others.
 It also raises possible sanctions against Chinese government officials deemed responsible for human rights abuses in Xinjiang.

+Former detainees and their relatives have told The Associated Press that the centers for “re-education” were essentially prisons where they were forced to renounce Islam and express gratitude to the ruling Communist Party.
+They were subject to indoctrination and torture, the detainees said.

-While Chinese authorities have described the detentions as a form of vocational training, classified documents recently leaked to a consortium of news organizations revealed a deliberate strategy to lock up ethnic minorities even though they had not commit a crime.
+While Chinese authorities have described the detentions as a form of vocational training, classified documents recently leaked to a consortium of news organizations revealed a deliberate strategy to lock up ethnic minorities even though they had not committed any crimes.

+Xu Hairong, the Communist Party chief of Urumqi city, Xinjiang’s capital, did not dispute the documents’ authenticity.
+He said, however, that there was no such thing as “detention camps.”

+“The reports by the New York Times, the International Consortium of Investigative Journalists and other foreign media organizations are purely malicious attempts to smear and discredit Xinjiang’s vocational education centers and its counter-terrorism and de-radicalization efforts,” Xu said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.